-For more information about planning permit requirements for native vegetation removal, please contact the Surf Coast Shire's Planning Enquiries Officer (Ph.
+For more information about planning permit requirements for native vegetation removal, please contact the Surf Coast Shire Council's Planning Enquiries Officer (Ph.
 5261 0600).

-Refer to the Surf Coast Planning Scheme, which sets out the regulations for clearing vegetation on private properties across the Shire. including instances where a planning permit is not required.
-Go to the My Property section at www. surfcoast.vic.gov. au or contact the Planning Department (Ph.
+Refer to the Surf Coast Planning Scheme, which sets the regulations for clearing vegetation on private properties across the Shire.
+Go to the My Property section at www.surfcoast.vic. gov.au or contact the Planning Department (Ph.
 5261 0600).